 4. Raise a Glass at Hops N Shine

-Hops N Shine serves up craft and comfort to the Arlandria community.
+Hops N Shine serves up craft and comfort to the Arlandria-Chirilagua community.
 The extensive drinks menu includes more than 50 beers on tap, from hoppy to malty to fruity, as well as an extensive moonshine selection.
 Pair your glass with a signature loaded grilled cheese.
 Build your own combo or choose from chef-designed creations such as the Eeezy Capreeze and the Herbalicious.
 Sweet-toothed diners can snack on the S’More Grilled Cheese, complete with graham cracker crusted white bread stuffed with marshmallow fluff, Nutella and mascarpone cheese.
 Take your feast to the backyard biergarten and bring your four-legged friend.

 5. Enjoy a Taste of the Big Easy at RT’s Restaurant